hauensteina/leela-server/README.md

 LEELA_SERVER = 'https://ahaux.com/leela_server_test/'
 in heroku_app.py .

-The GUI needs to know the port.
-Edit leela-one-playout/static/main.js .
-You can switch between test and production at the very top.

 The leela-one-playout GUI expects the back end at https://ahaux.com/leela_server .
 The apache2 config on ahaux.com (marfa) forwards leela-server to port 2719: